ls1intum/Artemis/docs/user/exercises/programming-submission-policy-configuration.inc.rst

 **2. Lock Repository**
 Participants can submit a fixed number of times within the submission period of a programming exercise.
 Once the participant reaches the submission limit, further participation in the exercise is prevented by locking the participation repository.
-The participant may still work on their solution.
-However, Artemis does not provide further feedback and does not change the participation score.
+The participant may still work on their solution locally, but cannot submit it to Artemis to receive feedback.

 .. figure:: programming/submission-policy-lock-repository-form.png
           :align: center